nojasm/iPlug2Docs/README.md

 # iPlug2Docs
-| An alternative iPlug2 Documentation
+> An alternative iPlug2 Documentation

 ---

 This documentation is aimed at beginners in audio, C/C++ and iPlug2 development.
 It will only focus on developing VST3 plugins with the use of Visual Studio.

+**Some side-notes for understanding this documentation:**

 <span style="color: white; background-color: #f44; padding: 1px 7px; border-radius: 15px; text-transform: uppercase">unconfirmed</span>     This means that I am not sure if the following is correct.

 (<span style="color: #999; font-style: italic">What does this do?</span>)      This means that everyone is free to open a pull request to answer my question.

+---

 # Getting started
 To get started I recommend creating a `vst-dev` folder that will contain all your plugins as well as the `iPlug2` SDK, which you can simply clone from GitHub: